Find out how you can help promote the health of our waterways.

 We all need to work together.
 Here are some ways that you can help to do this.

-Many people now take a doggy bag to pick up their doggy’s droppings.
+Many people now take a bag to pick up their dog’s poo.
 That is so much better than leaving it to be washed into the waterway where it would add nutrients, when broken down, which in turn promotes weed growth.
 The water quality is also reduced, making it in many cases unsafe for water contact recreation.

 Cows and deer like to wallow in waterways - who wouldn’t on a hot day?
 Unfortunately in doing so they drop their faeces or urine, trample down the banks and promote the discharge of sediment downstream.
 This problem has been known for some time and gradually fencing is being put up to prevent this happening.
 Please help to promote waterway health by fencing off waterways where your stock may have access.
 There are a number of ways that stock can get access to water without standing in a waterway and Council staff are available to answer your questions on this.